David Harbour: Early life

+As a young man in New York City, David Harbour participated in gambling at underground poker clubs and attests that he personally knew the gangster who was the basis for John Malkovich's character "Teddy KGB" in the 1998 film Rounders.

 Career

+Early years (1990s to 2013)

+From 1994 to 1997, Harbour performed with The Theater at Monmouth at Cumston Hall in Monmouth, Maine, where he acted in Shakespearian productions such as The Tempest, Much Ado About Nothing, The Winter's Tale, and Hamlet.
 Harbour began acting professionally on Broadway in 1999, in the revival of The Rainmaker.
-He made his television debut that year on Law & Order, playing a waiter.
+He made his television debut that year on the television show Law & Order, playing a waiter.
 He appeared again in 2002 in an episode of Law & Order: Special Victims Unit, playing a child murderer.
 He had the recurring role of MI6 agent Roger Anderson in the ABC series Pan Am.
-In 2005, he was nominated for a Tony Award for his performance in a production of Who's Afraid of Virginia Woolf?.
+In 2005, he was nominated for a Tony Award for his performance as Nick in the revival of Who's Afraid of Virginia Woolf?.

 Harbour is also known for his role as CIA Agent Gregg Beam in Quantum of Solace, as Shep Campbell in Revolutionary Road, and as Russell Crowe's source in State of Play.
 He also received praise for his role as spree killer Paul Devildis in a 2009 episode of Law & Order: Criminal Intent.
 His other film credits include Brokeback Mountain, The Green Hornet, End of Watch, and Between Us.
 In 2013, he had a small role of a head doctor in the television series Elementary.
 From 2012 to 2014, he also had the recurring role of Elliot Hirsch in The Newsroom.

+Breakthrough and success with Stranger Things (2014–present)

 In 2014, Harbour played the recurring character of Dr. Reed Akley in the first season of the historical drama series Manhattan.
-In he was cast as Chief Jim Hopper in the Netflix science fiction horror series Stranger Things.
+In 2015, he was cast as Chief Jim Hopper in the Netflix science fiction horror series Stranger Things.
 For that role, he has received nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series (2017 and 2018) and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film (2018).
 He won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series (2017) along with the rest of the cast.

 Harbour starred as the title character in the superhero reboot film Hellboy (2019).
-He most recently portrayed Alexei Shostakov/Red Guardian in the Marvel Cinematic Universe (MCU) film Black Widow (2021), and will reprise the role in the upcoming Thunderbolts (2024).
+He most recently portrayed Alexei Shostakov / Red Guardian in the Marvel Cinematic Universe (MCU) film Black Widow (2021), and reprised the role in Thunderbolts* (2025).
+He also had starring roles in Christmas action comedy film Violent Night (2022), and in the Neill Blomkamp sports film Gran Turismo (2023) based on the PlayStation video game series of the same name.